gregorvilkner/PaschBookie/README.md

 # PaschBookie

-This project is an amazing and super useful scoresheet application for Pasch / Yazzee.
+This project is an amazing and super useful score sheet application for Pasch / Yazzee.

 Built using react and material ui.
 It is published within a .NET Core app at https://paschbookie.azurewebsites.net